If you are thinking about becoming an online course creator, the first few thoughts that run through your mind are probably:

-Everyone you follow seems to have an online course.
+Everyone you follow seems to have an online course on something. 😉

-You believe you could join the party and create a course that has a genuine impact on your audience.
+You believe you could join this trend and create a course that has a genuine impact on your audience.

-You can make anywhere from $500 to $100,000 or even more per year teaching online courses, and your revenue is going to depend mostly on the amount of traffic that you can bring to your courses, your conversion rate, and the price of your courses.
+You can make anywhere from $1000 to $100,000 or more per year selling online courses.
+Your revenue is going to depend mostly on the amount of traffic that you can bring to your courses, your conversion rate, and the price of your courses.
 For example, if you get 10,000 students to your course page, and your conversion rate is 2% at a price of $89, then you make $17,800 in sales.

 You can always find an up-to-date index with all the free content available in the Course Creator Academy by clicking on the Academy link on the top menu bar.